loot/loot/README.md

 ## Downloads

 Releases are hosted on [GitHub](https://github.com/loot/loot/releases).
 Linux users should install LOOT from [Flathub](https://flathub.org/apps/io.github.loot.loot).
+An unofficial [AUR package](https://aur.archlinux.org/packages/loot) is also available.

 Snapshot builds are available as artifacts from [GitHub Actions runs](https://github.com/loot/loot/actions), though they are only kept for 90 days and can only be downloaded when logged into a GitHub account.
 To mitigate these restrictions, snapshot build artifacts include a GPG signature that can be verified using the public key hosted [here](https://loot.github.io/.well-known/openpgpkey/hu/mj86by43a9hz8y8rbddtx54n3bwuuucg), which means it's possible to re-upload the artifacts elsewhere and still prove their authenticity.